shanebarringer/class_challenges/html_&_css/CSS/clone_google_challenge.md

-# Build a clone of the Google Hompage
+# Build a clone of the Google Homepage
 - - - -

 **Some Advice...**

 - Break this up into 3 parts
-	- HTML structure
-	- Main Elements
+	- HTML structure & Main Elements
 	- Navbar
 	- Footer

 - Talk with your partner and then divide and conquer
-	- One of you tackle the HTML structure and main elements
+	- One of you tackle the HTML structure/main elements
 	- One of you complete the navbar and footer

 - For the main elements